 Professor Simmons is a member of the American Law Institute.
 He is also the Co-Founder and Executive Director of the Simmons Memorial Foundation (SMF), a nonprofit organization that provides college consulting services and mentoring to vulnerable students.

 Professor Simmons received his undergraduate education at Wake Forest University; his Juris Doctorate from the University of Pennsylvania Law School; and a Master of Laws from the University of Cambridge.
 At the University of Pennsylvania, he received the Thouron Award and the Fontaine Fellowship.
-Professor Simmons has received multiple honors in recognition of his efforts promoting higher education opportunity. … Read more »
+Professor Simmons has received multiple honors in recognition of his efforts promoting higher education opportunities. … Read more »